BloomTech-Labs/key-conservation-mobile/README.md

 ### Key Features

-- Authentication with Auth0
+- Authentication with Auth0.
 - Airtable API integration for organization onboarding.
-- Conservation profiles to create campaigns
+- Conservation profiles to create campaigns.
-- Create/Update/Delete campaigns
+- Create/Update/Delete campaigns.
-- Supporter profiles to donate to campaigns
+- Supporter profiles to donate to campaigns.
-- Search campaigns
+- Search campaigns.
-- All users can edit/personalize profile
+- All users can edit/personalize profile.
-- Commenting on campaigns
+- Commenting on campaigns.
-- Video uploading
+- Video uploading.
-- Urgency levels for campaign posts
+- Urgency levels for campaign posts.
-- Liking and Bookmarking posts
+- Map to view location of conservationists.

 ## Tech Stack